-The critical audit matters communicated below are matters arising from the current period audit of the financial statements that were communicated or required to be communicated to the audit committee and that (1) relate to accounts or disclosures that are material to the financial statements and (2) involved our especially challenging, subjective, or complex judgments.
-The communication of critical audit matters does not alter in any way our opinion on the financial statements, taken as a whole, and we are not, by communicating the critical audit matters below, providing a separate opinion on the critical audit matters or on the accounts or disclosures to which they relate.
+The critical audit matter communicated below is a matter arising from the current period audit of the consolidated financial statements that was communicated or required to be communicated to the audit committee and that (1) relates to accounts or disclosures that are material to the consolidated financial statements and (2) involved our especially challenging, subjective, or complex judgments.
+The communication of critical audit matters does not alter in any way our opinion on the consolidated financial statements, taken as a whole, and we are not, by communicating the critical audit matter below, providing a separate opinion on the critical audit matter or on the accounts or disclosures to which it relates.

-Inventories - Valuation adjustments for slow-moving and obsolete inventories
+Valuation of slow-moving and obsolete inventories

-As described in Note 1 to the financial statements, the Company's inventories balance was \$67.4 million as of January 31, 2023.
+As described in Note 1 to the consolidated financial statements, the Company's inventories balance was \$55.6 million as of January 31, 2025.
 Inventories are valued at the lower of cost or net realizable value (determined on a first-in, first-out basis) and includes material, labor, and factory overhead.
-Valuation adjustments for slow-moving and obsolete inventory are calculated using an estimated percentage applied to inventories based on a physical inspection of the product in connection with a physical inventory, a review of slow-moving products and component stage, inventory category, historical and forecasted consumption of sales, and consideration of active marketing programs.
+The valuation adjustments for slow-moving and obsolete inventories are calculated using an estimated percentage applied to inventories based on a physical inspection of the product in connection with a physical inventory, consideration of inventory holdings and a review of historical and forecasted consumption of sales, and consideration of active marketing programs.

-We identified the auditing of the inventory valuation adjustments for slow-moving and obsolete inventories as of January 31, 2023 as a critical audit matter.
-The Company's determination of the valuation adjustments for slow-moving and obsolete inventory required a high degree of management judgment and subjectivity, which in turn led to especially challenging and subjective auditor judgment when performing audit procedures and evaluating the results of those procedures.
+The Company's determination of the valuation of slow-moving and obsolete inventories required a high degree of management judgment and subjectivity, which in turn led to especially challenging and subjective auditor judgment when performing audit procedures and evaluating the results of those procedures.
+We have identified auditing this estimate as a critical audit matter.